vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-02-08, I was able to jog again, so now I could do strength exercises.
 However, a bunch of stuff came up and I wasn't able to get to the strength exercises in time.

+## 2024-02-11: slightly shorter running portion

+On 2024-02-11, I jogged only 1.1 miles and walked back the remaining 0.9 miles, rather than the usual split that involves at least 1.25 miles of jogging.